mediamicroservices/mm/README.md

 be sure to update/upgrade homebrew regularly.

 to update the packages in homebrew, type: brew update into the command line.
-This command will tell you which packages need to be updated. photo to come
+This command will tell you which packages need to be updated.

 to upgrade the packages in homebrew, type: brew upgrade into the command line.
-This command will update all packages to their most recent version. photo to come
+This command will update all packages to their most recent version.

 ### installing mediamicroservices ###
 once homebrew has been installed, you can install mediamicroservices.
+First, use the [tap](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/brew-tap.md) command.
+Then, you can install.

-Type brew tap [link to a page about what a tap is] mediamicroservices/mm into the command line.
+Type brew tap mediamicroservices/mm into the command line.
 photo to come

 Then, type brew install mm into the command line.
 This command will install mediamicroservices to your computer.